lpgauth/marina/README.md

 ### Bootstraping

 The pool is bootstraped by querying the `system.peers` table. `marina` will try each ip from `boostrap_ips` until it can connect and retrieve the list of peers.
 For backward compatibility, `ip` will be used if `bootstrap_ips` is not provided.
-You can filter the lists of peers using the `datacenter` filter.

 ## API
 <a href="http://github.com/lpgauth/marina/blob/master/doc/marina.md#index" class="module">Function Index</a>